-The second trumpet sounds, upsetting the sea, thus, disrupting a third of all commerce on it.
-In the book of Revelation, the “sea” is vital to the commerce on which “Babylon” depends, and it is the place from which the “beast” will ascend.
-This explains why, at the end of the book, no “sea” is found in New Jerusalem.
-In the symbolical world of Revelation, the “sea” is linked to the “Dragon” and the “Beast” (Revelation 15:1-5, 18:17-21, 20:13, 21:1).
+The second trumpet blast upset the sea, and thereby disrupted a third of all seaborne commerce.
+In Revelation, the “sea” is vital to the commerce on which “Babylon” depends, and it is the place from which the “beast” will ascend.
+This explains why, at the end of the book, no “sea” is found in “New Jerusalem.”
+In the symbolic world, it is linked to the “Dragon” and the “beast.”

 John did not see a literal mountain falling out of the sky.
 Instead, he likened what he did see to “a great mountain burning with fire.”
-This is a simile.
-The first plague impacted the earth and vegetation, the second now harms the “sea.”
-And in the book, the “sea” corresponds to the “Abyss”:
+This is an example of simile.
+The first plague impacted the vegetation of the earth.
+Now, the second trumpet harms the “sea.”
+And in the book, the “sea” is synonymous with the “Abyss”:

-- (Revelation 12:17-13:7) – “And the Dragon stood on the sand of the sea.
-And I saw, out of the sea a beast ascending…And it was given unto him to make war with the saints, and to overcome them].”
+- (Revelation 13:1-7) – “And the Dragon stood on the sand of the sea.
+And I saw, out of the sea a beast ascending…And it was given unto him to make war with the saints, and to overcome them.”

-- (Exodus 7:17-21) – “The fish in the river died and the river became foul, and the Egyptians could not drink water from the river; and the blood was throughout all the land of Egypt.”
+- (Exodus 7:17-21) – “The fish in the river died, and the river became foul, and the Egyptians could not drink water from the river; and the blood was throughout all the land of Egypt.”

 - (Jeremiah 51:25) – “Behold me against you, O destroying mountain that destroys all the earth!
 Therefore, will I stretch out my hand over you and roll you down from the crags, and make of you a burning mountain.”

-The second trumpet also causes the “ships to be destroyed (diaphtheiro).”
-The clause translates a Greek verb borrowed from the Septuagint version of Jeremiah – “I am against you, destroying mountain that destroyed all the earth (diaphtheiro).”
+The “burning mountain” also caused the “ships to be destroyed (diaphtheiro).”
+The clause translates the Greek verb borrowed from the Septuagint version of Jeremiah – “I am against you, destroying mountain that destroyed all the earth (diaphtheiro).”
 The verbal connection is deliberate.
 The same verb occurs again when the seventh trumpet is sounded:

 - (Revelation 11:18) – “And the season came to reward your servants the prophets and the saints, and to destroy them that destroy the earth (diaphtheiro).”

-The destruction of a third of all ships is detrimental to trade.
+The destruction of a third of all ships devastates seaborne trade.
 The destruction will become total with the final overthrow of end-time “Babylon,” and the “burning mountain” anticipates that judgment.
 Portrayed here is of the partial destruction of her economic base, the source of her power and influence – (Revelation 18:16-20).

-“God uses the ‘blazing mountain’ of Babylon, the ‘destroyer of the whole earth,’ to pollute the sea on which Babylon itself depends for the maintenance of its commercial empire” [G.B.
+- “God uses the ‘blazing mountain’ of Babylon, the ‘destroyer of the whole earth,’ to pollute the sea on which Babylon itself depends for the maintenance of its commercial empire” [G.B.
 Caird, Revelation, 1999, p.
 114].